 Philanthropy is a complex term within the South African context.
 The history of the country has had a significant effect of shaping philanthropy from charitable giving (welfare philanthropy) to strategic philanthropy by communities and families to highly specialised Foundations.
 South Africans have a long history of charitable giving in communities.
 Family, extended family and neighbours are all supported in times of need.
 This philanthropy ranges from financial assistance, in-kind donations and personal time.
 However, this symposium will focus on more formalized philanthropy and opportunities for sustainable impact in the education space.

 A brief review of the formalized philanthropy in South Africa indicates that there is a huge contribution being made to supporting the education sector.
 Sadly, there are still enormous challenges within the education sector, highlighting the urgency for philanthropies to engage with each other and with the government in order to create a coordinated and sustainable outcome.

 This event is part of NORRAG symposium series on Philanthropy in Education (PiE), with the aim to facilitate greater understanding and collaboration between philanthropic organisations, national policymakers, representatives of international organisations and academics working in the field of education.

-The primary objective of the event is to engage participants in an open discussion on how South African philanthropies are collaborating and engaging with the public sector to support the improvement of quality of education.
-The roundtable will further delve into how data, evidence, and research is conducted and utilized by the philanthropies in their education programming and explore the need for further research.
+The primary objective of the event was to engage participants in an open discussion on how South African philanthropies are collaborating and engaging with the public sector to support the improvement of quality of education.
+The roundtable further delved into how data, evidence, and research is conducted and utilized by the philanthropies in their education programming and explore the need for further research.

-More specifically, the discussion will focus on the following:
+More specifically, the discussion focused on the following: